 - Blended ingredients to get the desired nutraceutical product.

-- Finished product manufacturers for third parties: food, cosmetic, pharmacist
+- Contract Manufacturers: food, cosmetic, pharmacist

 - Technology: Technological equipment for the nutraceutical industry.